chuangcaleb/obsidian-fountain-editor/README.md

 - 🪲 **Report a bug** — but with your *specialized technical diagnosis*!
 - 🫱 **Send some advice!** Not just a first-time Obsidian plugin dev, but my first public community project.

-→ 💝 See [Contributing](/docs/advanced/contributing.md) for proper details!
+> 💝 See [Contributing](/docs/advanced/contributing.md) for proper technical details!

 ### 🤙 Contact